trevisanj/PFANT/README.md

 copy-star.py
 ```

-After running this, the following files will be copied into your local directory:
+After running this, the following files will be copied into the *mystar* directory:
-  - main.dat: main configuration
+  - *main.dat*: main configuration
-  - abonds.dat: chemical abundances
+  - *abonds.dat*: chemical abundances

 #### 3.2 Common data